aaronanderson/wdutil/README.md

 ## ui-automation
 While Workday has an exhaustive API there are some operations that can only be performed through the user interface.
-Selenium WebDriver it used for programmatically controlling a web browser commonly for the purpose of automated application testing.
+Selenium WebDriver is used for programmatically controlling a web browser usually for the purpose of automated application testing.
 The Workday UI is subject to weekly changes and attempting to build elaborate manual test cases would be cost prohibitive.
-However in certain circumstances using UI automation to perform UI tasks could save time and effort.
+However in certain circumstances using UI automation to perform specific UI tasks could save time and effort.

 The ui-automation library contains common Selenium WebDriver based UI routines for common Workday tasks such as logging in, conducting a search, performing a related action, etc.